top of page

 Multi-Step Movements and Root-Cause Analysis

 Understanding multi-step movements is crucial for pinpointing inefficiencies.
-Analyzing specific product flows from various plants will help identify issues affecting overall performance, ensuring that corrective measures can be addressed quickly.
+Analyzing specific product flows from various plants helps identify issues affecting overall performance, ensuring that corrective measures can be addressed quickly.

 Closest Site Shipment Allocation